 The greatest chance of success is with Arthro-5, the unique supplement from Glucosamine.com with 5 ingredients for supple joints.
 This product combines glucosamine sulphate, chondroitin sulphate and ASU with Hyaluronic acid and MSM.
 All these ingredients are present in the high doses used in successful scientific research.
 There is no stronger supplement for joint protection anywhere in the world!

-Each bottle contains 180 capsules of 750 mg glucosamine sulphate each (595 mg glucosamine base).
-The recommended dose is 2 capsules per day (1500 mg of glucosamine sulphate or 1190 mg of glucosamine base), based on successful scientific studies.
+Each bottle contains 180 capsules of 750 mg glucosamine sulphate each (595 mg glucosamine base) and 6 mg vitamin C. The recommended dose is 2 capsules per day (1500 mg of glucosamine sulphate or 1190 mg of glucosamine base), based on successful scientific studies.
 One bottle lasts three months with this dosage.

 Glucosamine sulphate contains the following ingredients: